rom1212/eng-notes/linux/README.md

 sudo useradd -m xxx
 sudo passwd xxx
 usermod -aG wheel username  # no sudo group here

+visudo and uncomment these two lines (or vi /etc/sudoers
+## Allows people in group wheel to run all commands
+%wheel  ALL=(ALL)       ALL

+## Same thing without a password
+%wheel  ALL=(ALL)       NOPASSWD: ALL
 ```

 ## Change Hostname